Plantation: No districts and non-partisan

 How do candidates become candidates?

 Anyone who has been a Plantation resident for at least a year and is 21 or older could have filed to run.
-The deadline week, also known as “qualifying,” ended at noon June 12.
-Those wishing to run write two checks, one for $313.97 and the other for $250, to help offset the expense of conducting an election.
+The deadline week, also known as “qualifying,” is from June 13-17, 2022.
+Those wishing to run write two checks, one for 1 percent of their salary and the other for $250, to help offset the expense of conducting an election.

 So there is really no difference between the groups?

 Correct.
 Think back to when Plantation was formed, in 1953.
 It was a smaller town, with virtually nothing west of University Drive – or even close to University Drive.
 There was no need for the quadrant-type of setup now popular in Fort Lauderdale, for example.
 Creating districts was discussed in 2019 by a charter review committee created to work on many elements in our city’s 1953 founding document.
 But creating districts were not among the committee’s recommendations.
-A significant number of changes, however, are proposed to the charter.
-The city council and administration have yet to finalize recommendations for charter changes, many of which will eventually need to be approved by a voter referendum.
+A significant number of changes, however, are proposed to the charter and you will be voting on that in the Nov.
+8 election as well.

 Didn’t the elections use to be in the spring?